mortie/tlsproxy/README.md

 	  immediately after being started multiple times.
 	* `at`: The directory to run the process in.
 	* `run`: The command to be executed, interpreted by `/bin/sh`.
+	* `name`: The name of the process.
+If none is given, a name based on the host, command, and directory.
 	* `group`:
 		* The group to execute the process as.
 		* Defaults to `group` in `/etc/tlsproxy/conf.json`.